 To make a mountain out of a molehill was a term coined when a person makes too much of a minor issue.
 We might even say such a person is over-dramatic.
 This person could be habitually bursting into tears, having anger outbursts or spiraling into a chain of negative thoughts.

 The challenge here is when such a person regularly assigns tremendous weight to something that has happened and makes a big drama, there is little emotional space left to engage learning.
-In this context, some form of lightness is helpful.
-The ability to laugh at oneself is a big friend of learning.

 Making everything overly trivial also hinders learning.
 Have you met those who are unwilling to let the conversation get serious enough to get to the real issues?
 Conversations usually stop at the superficial level.
 There is a habit of deflecting (usually through humor) when something important is about to be revealed.
+This can be commonly observed in team setting where learning is hindered because humor is used to quickly defuse tension.

 13. Living in permanent assessments or judgments